nehaljwani/team.exiv2.org/book/IMaEA.md

 The TiffVisitor is ingenious.
 It's also difficult to understand.
 Exiv2 has two tiff parsers - TiffVisitor and printIFDStructure().
 TiffVisitor was written by Andreas Huggel.
 It's very robust and has been almost bug free for 15 years.
 I wrote the parser in printStructure() to try to understand the structure of a tiff file.
 The code in printIFDStructure() is easier to understand.

-The code which accompanies this book has a simplified version of printIFDStructure() calle printIFD() and that's what will be discussed here.
+The code which accompanies this book has a simplified version of printIFDStructure() called printIFD() and that's what will be discussed here.
+The code that accompanies this book is explained here: [Code discussed in this book](#13)

 It's important to realise that metadata is defined recursively.
 In a Tiff File, there will be a Tiff Record containing the Exif data (written in Tiff Format).
 Within, that record, there will be MakerNote which is usually also written in Tiff Format.
 Tiff Format is referred to as an IFD - an Image File Directory.